KDE/threadweaver/examples/HelloWorldRaw.in.md

 This time, in the `main()` function, four jobs in total will be allocated.
-Two of them as local variables (j1 and j2), one (j3) dynamically and saved in a `JobPointer`, and one allocated with new directly when queueing into the `stream()`.
+Two of them as local variables (j1 and j2), one (j3) dynamically and saved in a `JobPointer`, and finally j4 allocated on the heap with `new`.
 All of them are then queued up for execution in one single command.
 Wait, what?
 Right.
 Local variables, job pointers and raw pointers are queued the same way and may be mixed and matched using